may-be-pie/bg3-mods/Pie_Sorcerer_OriginSpells/README.md

+# Sorcerer Origin Spells

 ## Dependencies

-This mod requires the Community Library, the Compatibility Framework and 5e spells to be installed!
+This mod requires the [Community Library](https://www.nexusmods.com/baldursgate3/mods/1333), the [Compatibility Framework](https://www.nexusmods.com/baldursgate3/mods/1933) and [Celes' 5e spells](https://www.nexusmods.com/baldursgate3/mods/125) to be installed!

+- 5e spells contains some of the spells added
+- the Compatibility Framework is used to actually add the spells and to preserve compatibility with other mods
+- the Community Library is used for progression nodes that don't exist within the vanilla game files

 ## Draconic Bloodline Origin Spells

-All Bloodlines keep the spell granted to them by default, spells listed here are an addition, not a replacement
+All Bloodlines keep the spell granted to them by default, spells listed here are an addition, not a replacement.

+**Known Issue**:
+- only the spells common to all Draconic Ancestries are shown on level up, but all spells listed below are added
+- it's possible to learn some spells that was added via this mod on levelup, so for example a sorcerer with Red Draconic Ancestry could learn Scorching Ray twice

 ### Black and Copper (Acid)